NAACP Hopes March Will Empower Black Voters

 Benjamin Jealous of the NAAP acknowledges some voters may be discouraged.

-Mr. BENJAMIN JEALOUS (NAACP): The reality is that it's been exhausting for people to push, push, push, push, push, and yet we have got to understand our job doesnt change after somebody get's into office.
+BENJAMIN JEALOUS: The reality is that it's been exhausting for people to push, push, push, push, push, and yet we have got to understand our job doesn't change after somebody get's into office.
 We, you know, we're the one who made that change and we're the one who will make the changes in how are society is governed.

 INSKEEP: Do you think that President Obama is going to be able to draw black voters and other minority voters to the polls in the large numbers that he was able to do when he was actually on the ballot in 2008?

 JEALOUS: What's clear to me is that getting ourselves to the poll is truly up to us.
 A lot of folks who have invested in encouraging massive voter turnout - black voters, brown voters, students, working class whites - for whatever reason are not investing in it right now.
 And so what you've seen, as I, you know, travel - I've probably spoken to 20 churches in the last several weeks, and what you see pastors doing is exhorting their folks to understand that this is really their responsibility, that they've got to get out there, they've got to knock on doors, they've got to understand if the civil rights agenda gets run over in this election, if the human rights agenda gets run over in this election, if the focus on solving tough problems for working families like health care and the need to, you know, extend unemployment benefits gets thrown out the window, times are going to get worse.

 INSKEEP: But what in concrete terms is the NAACP doing to get your supporters to the polls in greater numbers in November?

 JEALOUS: We have targeted several states to push out black voter turnout.
 We're looking at people, you know, who voted in three of the last five elections and might miss a midterm and targeting them and saying you've got to turn out to vote.